 Methods and Strategies

 This is typically the longest section of your proposal.
-The methods and strategies section is where you'll provide a deep-dive solution to the problem you've created earlier on in your document.
+The methods and church strategies section is where you'll provide a deep-dive solution to the problem you've created earlier on in your document.

 You can describe every step that you'll take along the way, the people that are going to be involved, and even any software you'll use.
 You don't want the funder to have any questions about your method at the end of this section.